|Overall Rating||Liked it!|

 Jumps: What I like about XC2 BTX and all TRS boards is that extra camber has a nice snap in the tip/tail.
 You can pop from the center or the tip and tail equally well and I really liked snapping off natural features into the air with the TRS HP.
 The lighter feel made it feel like it was a touch easier to ollie than the TRS.

 Jibbing: Didn’t jib with this.
-Even if I owned this board I probably wouldn’t because of it’s price tag.
+Even if I owned this board I probably wouldn’t because of the price tag.
 I’d just stick to pipe and jumps.

 Pipe: Didn’t ride pipe with this but I can easily guess that it will be just as fun as the TRS.
 Having the lighter board underfoot might even make it a touch better.